 The University of California-Berkley, or simply CaL, as it is referred to, is a public university founded in 1868.
 It is a very prestigious university that is currently ranked #22 among national universities.
 Situated opposite SF Bay, the University of California is an urban university with nearly all freshmen dying to get a chance to stay on the campus.
 Cal truly represents California’s spirit, and it is a respected name in the educational institutions across the state.

 A Massive Campus in an Urban Setting

 The majestic campus of the University of California-Berkeley is spread over 1232 acres.
 It has an urban setting, with more than 31,000 students enrolled in various undergraduate courses.
 They observe a semester-based academic calendar in CaL.
 The average yearly in-state tuition fee is $14,226, which is a bit on the higher side.
 The out-of-state yearly tuition fee is close to $44,000.

 The True California Spirit

 The admission process is highly selective in CaL, and it is reflected in the wonderful diversity of students pursuing their undergraduate and graduate-level course here.
+Some students go one to be doctors, some make a successful business doing stamped concrete driveways.
 Emphasis is given to not just high grades but also to applications that convey interesting stories.
 Many students want to study at CaL just because of this rich diversity of students.
-With an impressive list of alumni containing names of Olympic medalist Natalie Coughlin and Apple co-founder Steve Wozniak, it is not a surprise to know why CaL is such a prestigious educational institution.
+With an impressive list of alumni containing names of Olympic medalist Natalie Coughlin and Apple co-founder Steve Wozniak, it is not a surprise to know why CaL is such a prestigious educational institution. … Read more